 We expect fruit and texture from Marlborough Pinots and this medium-bodied wine is no exception with very evident red cherries and strawberries.
 But this wine has much, much more.
 Light in colour, it is aromatic in a very elegant way, more Burgundian in style than the other New Zealand Pinot Noir in our portfolio.
 In the TWR there is a great mix of complexity, structure and elegance.
 Multi-dimensional flavours persist in the long finish - red fruits, a touch of mocha, spice like anise and clove and savouriness.
 The tannins are evident yet fine-grained and, with the refreshing acidity, give the wine its structure; the texture is silky smooth.
 A seriously refined Pinot Noir.It is definitely worth decanting or at least swirling this wine in a large glass to give it chance to open up

 .
-Read our blog on Decanting
+Read my blog on Decanting

 This wine will improve over the next few years but is already an exceptional wine that can be enjoyed now.